aakashxa/Loan-Approval-Prediction-Using-ML/README.md

 ## Project Objective

-The objective of this project is to build a model that will predict whether an individual who has applied for a loan would get the aprroval or not using Machine Learning Algorithms.
+The objective of this project is to build a model that will predict whether an individual who has applied for a loan would get the approval or not using Machine Learning Algorithms.

 It will be based upon the user's martial status, dependents, education level, employment status, etc.